ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 ## Task Analysis (~500 words)

+**Characterize distribution** - What is the distribution of depression scores based on the frequency of listening to Rock music?

+**Determine Range** - What is the range of genre diversity scores among individuals who report that music improves their well-being?

+**Correlate** - Is there a correlation between genre diversity scores and self-reported mental health scores?

+**Find Extremum** - Which favorite genre has the highest proportion of individuals reporting that music worsens their well-being?

 **Characterize Distribution - What is the distribution of self-reported mental health scores in those who believe music does not improve mental health?**
   - Distributions could be different for those who believe music does vs does not improve mental health.